wandrer-earth/wandrer-earth.github.io/_posts/2025-03-30-longest-street-name.markdown

 Since we're looking at streets and their names, we'll be dealing with ways.

-Every node/way/relation can have data associated with it: this way is a road and it's a motorway and it has 6 lanes and it's name is Route 220.
+Every node/way/relation can have data associated with it: this way is a road and it's a motorway and it has 6 lanes and its name is Route 220.
 Or this way is forest road and it's 2 meters wide and it's unpaved and it's only open between May and September.
 Data about each way in OSM  is stored as "tags".
 So you might have a `surface` tag that says `asphalt`, or a `name` tag that says `Main Street`, or a `lanes` tag that says `4`.

 ## Caveats